GPU Shader Experiments

 Animated CSG shape - animation of various cut out shapes.

-Distance Field 1 - my first effort once I got the technique working!
+Distance Field 1 - my first success once I got the technique working!
 Pretty basic compared to the others here, but you have to start somewhere right?

 Lots of code/ideas for these demos come from reading and experimenting with techniques from the following resources: